 The cast will be removed in the doctor’s office with a special tool called a cast saw.
 This special saw vibrates but does not rotate, so the skin underneath the cast is not injured during cast removal.
 The noise of the cast saw sometimes bothers children, but removing the cast will not hurt.
 Cast removal is easiest with a dry cast, please do not wet the cast 8-12 hours prior to your appointment.

-“If your child suffers from a broken or fractured bone, rest assured that the pediatric orthopedic specialists at Medical City Children’s Orthopedic and Spine Specialists specialize in the treatment of children.
-For minimally invasive surgeries, we have in-house recovery after surgery (IRAS) so during the recovery period, your child stays in the comfort of our offices.”
+“If your child suffers from a broken or fractured bone, rest assured that the pediatric orthopedic specialists at Medical City Children’s Orthopedic and Spine Specialists specialize in the treatment of broken and fractured bones children.”
 Kathryn Wiesman, M.D.

 Call 214-556-0590 to make an appointment.